 You may lose eligibility for interscholastic competition if you are not in compliance with IHSA by-laws.
-Remember, if you have any questions regarding IHSA
+Remember, if you have any questions regarding IHSA rules, please contact your principal/official representative.

+1. Attendance
-- 1. Attendance - A. You may represent only the school you attend.
-Participation on a cooperative team of which your school is a member is acceptable.

-You must be enrolled and attending classes in your high school no later than the beginning of the 11th school day of the semester.

-B. If you attend school for ten (10) or more days during any one semester, it will count as one of the eight (8) semesters of high school attendance during which you may possibly have eligibility.

-C. If you have a lapse in school connection for ten (10) or more consecutive school days during a semester, you are subject to ineligibility for the rest of the semester.
+- A. You may represent only the school you attend.
+Participation on a cooperative team of which your school is a member is acceptable. - B. You must be enrolled and attending classes in your high school no later than the beginning of the 11th school day of the semester. - C. If you attend school for ten (10) or more days during any one semester, it will count as one of the eight (8) semesters of high school attendance during which you may possibly have eligibility. - D. If you have a lapse in school connection for ten (10) or more consecutive school days during a semester, you are subject to ineligibility for the rest of the semester.
 The specific terms of your extended absence must be reviewed by the Executive Director to determine if it is "lapse in school connection" or not.

+2. Scholastic Standing
-- 2. Scholastic Standing - A. You must pass twenty-five (25) credit hours of high school work per week.
-Generally, twenty-five (25) credit hours is the equivalent of five (5) .5 credit courses (2.5 full credits).

-- B. You must have passed and received credit toward graduation for twenty-five - (25) credit hours of high school work for the entire previous semester to be eligible at all during the ensuing semester. - 3.
-Residence court appointed legal guardian.
+- A. You must pass twenty-five (25) credit hours of high school work per week.
+Generally, twenty-five (25) credit hours is the equivalent of five (5) .5 credit courses (2.5 full credits). - B. You must have passed and received credit toward graduation for twenty-five (25) credit hours of high school work for the entire previous semester to be eligible at all during the ensuing semester.

+3. Residence

-Your eligibility is dependent on the location of the residence where you live full time with your parents, parent who has been assigned custody by the court, or
+Your eligibility is dependent on the location of the residence where you live full time with your parents, parent who has been assigned custody by the court, or court appointed legal guardian.